vialu/tremoroton/README.md

 # Welcome to Tremoroton
 <br>
 <br>
 This is an “R” base application for tremor analysis.
-Before using it, you need to install "R" and "rstudio" in your PC
+Before using it, you need to install "R" and "rstudio" in your PC.
+Download and place all the files in the smae folder that is going to be the workspace.

 <br>
 Then open Rstudio and run the following code (this is to install the packages, only need to be done the first time):